1. Here's why

 1.1: To update the Spotlight shadows in every frame of your Clip or Movie, please select the relevant Spotlights and switch from Medium or High to Dynamic on the Light Properties panel:

-With a lot of Spotlights in your Scene, this has the potential to increase render times substantially.
+With a lot of Spotlights in your Project, this has the potential to increase render times substantially.
 You should only use the Dynamic shadow setting for Spotlights that are lighting up moving objects such as animated cars or people in your Movie.

 Knowledge Base: Why are Spotlights not casting shadows?